Find out more about the live experts talks and on demand content over the two days.

 9:30 - 10:30am

-Launching this year's SEAI Energy Show, Minister Eamon Ryan will open our first event of the 2021 Show.
-William Walsh, CEO of SEAI, will also give a keynote address on ambitions for upgrading our building stock.
-A panel chaired by Declan Meally, with contributions from Brian Montayne, Michael Curran, Jacqui Donnelly and Henry Sheahan will discuss the challenges and opportunities with upgrading our homes and buildings to targeted energy efficiency standards.
+Launching this year's SEAI Energy Show, Minister Eamon Ryan opened our first event of the 2021 Show.
+William Walsh, CEO of SEAI, also gave a keynote address on ambitions for upgrading our building stock.
+A panel chaired by Declan Meally, with contributions from Brian Montayne, Michael Curran, Jacqui Donnelly and Henry Sheahan discussed the challenges and opportunities with upgrading our homes and buildings to targeted energy efficiency standards.

 - Minister Eamon Ryan